superdweebie/dojo/README.md

 dojo
 ====

 This repo is now depreciated.
 It is replaced by http://github.com/zoopcommerce/pixie.
-Pixie works almost exactly the same, but you don't need ssl to access the repository, and it supports symlinking into a public directory.
+Pixie works almost exactly the same, but you don't need https to access the repository, and it supports symlinking into a public directory.

 A package repository to allow dojo and dojo related packages to install with composer.